JoshPattman/spotpuppy-go/README.md

 type LegIK interface {
 	// This function takes in some coordinates for the foot, and returns a list of motor rotations
-	// There can be as many motors as you want, as long as they are all declared in GetMotorNames() SetEndpoint(vector *Vector3) []float64
+	// There can be as many motors as you want, as long as they are all declared in GetMotorNames() CalculateMotorRotations(vector *Vector3) []float64
 	// This just returns a list of all of the named motors in the leg
 	// For example, the direct mortor ik returns ["hip_x","hip_z","knee"]
-	// The order of these is the same order that the rotations are returned in SetEndpoint() GetMotorNames() []string
+	// The order of these is the same order that the rotations are returned in CalculateMotorRotations() GetMotorNames() []string
 	// This returns the position the foor should be at to have all motors centered GetRestingPosition() *Vector3